 Dairy farmers follow sustainable farming practices for the environment and for the health of their cows.
 They look for how to reduce waste while benefitting their cows.
 One way dairy farmers adapt their traditional farming practices into sustainable farming practices is through what their cows eat.

 Actually, what cows eat is a big part of dairy farming.
 Remember, dairy cows weigh at or above 1,000lbs depending on their breed, so cows can eat a lot—up to 100lbs a day.
-To provide cows their nutritional requirements, dairy farmers feed cows living in barns a mix of feed they call Total Mixed Ration, or TMR.
+To provide cows with their nutritional requirements, dairy farmers feed cows living in barns a mix of feed they call Total Mixed Ration, or TMR.
 Below is what a dairy cow’s TMR may include.

 Most of a dairy cow’s diet is comprised of plants.
 This part of the diet consists largely of corn and its leaves and/or chopped alfalfa and its hay.